awsdocs/amazon-rds-user-guide/doc_source/custom-reqs-limits.md

 + Use only the approved database installation and patch files\.
 For more information, see [Step 2: Download your database installation files and patches from Oracle Software Delivery Cloud](custom-cev.preparing.md#custom-cev.preparing.download)\.
 + Create an AWS Identity and Access Management \(IAM\) role and instance profile\.
 For more information, see [Step 3: Configure IAM and your Amazon VPC](custom-setup-orcl.md#custom-setup-orcl.iam-vpc)\.
 + Make sure to supply a networking configuration that RDS Custom can use to access other AWS services\.
 For specific requirements, see [Step 3: Configure IAM and your Amazon VPC](custom-setup-orcl.md#custom-setup-orcl.iam-vpc)\.
 + Make sure that the combined number of RDS Custom and Amazon RDS DB instances doesn't exceed your quota limit\.
-For example, if your quota for Amazon RDS is 40 DB instances, you can have 20RDS Custom for Oracle DB instances and 20 Amazon RDS DB instances\.
+For example, if your quota for Amazon RDS is 40 DB instances, you can have 20 RDS Custom for Oracle DB instances and 20 Amazon RDS DB instances\.

 ## General limitations for RDS Custom for Oracle<a name="custom-reqs-limits.limits"></a>